JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_surface_rotate.md

 Short answer:

-Store the center of the source image rectangle and update the center of the rotated image rectangle after the rotation, by the stored center position and return a tuple of the rotated image and the rectangle:
+Get the rectangle of the original image and set the position.
+Get the rectangle of the rotated image and set the center position through the center of the original rectangle.
+Return a tuple of the rotated image and the rectangle:

 ```py
 def rot_center(image, angle, x, y):